ceejbot/galls-law/webrebels.md

 ![fit](images/npm-growth-graph.png)

-^ Blue line packages.
+^ Ever seen an exponential growth chart?
+This is on.
+Blue line packages.
 Red line monthly downloads.
 Joined at 150 million/month.
 Now it's 1.4 billion/month.
 68 million dls in a single day.

 ---